 - Add the tomato and cook for another minute.
 Season the veggies with a pinch of salt and black pepper.1 large roma tomato (or about ⅓ cup of any tomato)

-- While the veggies are cooking, add the eggs to a bowl, season with salt, pepper and add water.
-Whisk with a fork until smooth.4 large eggs, ¼ teaspoon kosher salt (plus a pinch for the veggies), ¼ teaspoon black pepper (plus a pinch for the veggies), 1 Tablespoon water
+- While the veggies are cooking, add the eggs to a bowl, season with salt, and pepper.
+Whisk with a fork until smooth.4 large eggs, ¼ teaspoon kosher salt (plus a pinch for the veggies), ¼ teaspoon black pepper (plus a pinch for the veggies)

 - Lower the heat to medium, add crispy tortillas back in the pan and the egg mixture, and let sit for about 30 seconds or until it starts to set on the bottom.
 Gently stir to mix the eggs with the tortillas and veggies.